Deep Learning for Humans - Possible With TensorFlow and Keras Ecosystem

 Examples of ready-to-use models you can find in TF Hub are image classification, image segmentation, object detection, text embeddings, and speech recognition.
 For more about available models, check TF Hub site.

 Model Garden is an official GitHub repository of TensorFlow models, build with high-level APIs.
-The models available are in Computer Vision, Natural Language Processing, and recommendation.
+The models available are Computer Vision, Natural Language Processing, and recommendation.

 The Garden is updated regularly with state of the art models, so if you plan to use it, keep eye on the repository!